top of page

 Is your course beginner friendly?

 Yes!
-Many people in my founding batch had never sold options before.
+Roughly 80% of people in my course have never heard of or trade options before.
 By the end of the course they were placing trades with confidence on their own.
+In fact, I've found that people will no experience tend to perform better because they don't have baggage and bad habits to unlearn.

 How much capital do I need to get started?